 Command-line commands, which are entered via a keyboard (in the terminal or terminal emulator), are marked with the command prompt character $ or # in the current manual.
 The character indicates the privileges required for execution of the specified command.
 According to the standard convention for UNIX-based systems

-# - indicates that the command can be executed with superuser (usually root) privileges.
-To elevate the privileges, use su or sudo commands.
+#—indicates that the command can be executed with superuser (usually root) privileges.
+To elevate the privileges, use su and sudo commands.